LassoSoft/LassoGuide/lasso_guide_source/server/windows-installation.rst

 -  Download and install "ImageMagick-6.7.7-7-Q16-windows-x64-dll.exe" from an `ImageMagick installers archive`_.
--  Restart Lasso Instance Manager by opening the built-in Services application, selecting the "Lasso Instance Manager" service and and clicking the "Restart Service" icon.
+-  Restart Lasso Instance Manager by opening the built-in Services application, selecting the "Lasso Instance Manager" service and clicking the "Restart Service" icon.

 .. only:: html

    .. important::
-      Links to third-party distributions and tools are provided for your convenience and were accurate when this manual was written.
+      Links to third-party distributions and tools are provided for your convenience and were accurate when this guide was written.
 LassoSoft cannot guarantee the availability or suitability of software downloaded from third-party web sites.